 JIA does not only affect the joints.
-Quite often, the eyes can also be inflamed – a condition known as uveitis.
-If you are diagnosed with JIA, it is very important you get your eyes checked urgently for uveitis as it can lead to permanent sight loss.
-More information about uveitis is available from Olivia’s Vision.
+In around 1 in 5 children with JIA, the eyes can also be affected – a condition known as uveitis.
+If you are diagnosed with JIA, it is very important you get your eyes checked urgently for uveitis as it can lead to permanent sight loss if left untreated.
+More information about uveitis is available here and support is available from Olivia’s Vision.

-In this type of JIA, four or fewer joints are involved during the first six months.
-In some cases, it may spread to other joints (then called ‘extended oligoarthritis’).
+Also known as ‘oligo JIA’, this is the most common type of JIA.
+This is where 4 or fewer joints are affected in the first six months.
+In some children, it may spread to involve more joints (this is called ‘extended oligo JIA’).

 Around 1 in every 1,000 children and young people under the age of 16 have JIA.
 That is around 15,000 children in the UK alone.

 At present, there is no cure for Juvenile Idiopathic Arthritis.
 All current treatments seek to reduce the symptoms of JIA, but are not a cure.
-Whilst these treatments have beneficial effects in reducing pain and inflammation, and provide some protection against long-term joint damage, they come with their own side-effects and impinge on long-term health of children taking these medications.
-In around half of all cases, children go into spontaneous remission.
-But in the other half, they are confined to taking powerful drugs long-term, with all the side-effects and complications that causes.
+Whilst these treatments have beneficial effects in reducing pain and inflammation, and provide some protection against long-term joint damage, they come with their own side-effects.
+In around half of all cases, children go into remission.
+But in the other half, they are confined to taking powerful drugs long-term, with all the side-effects and complications that can cause.

-If you would like to know more about JIA, including information about the medications and treatments currently available, you may be interested in The Centre for Adolescent Rheumatology, within the Institute of Child Health – visit http://www.centre-for-adolescent-rheumatology.org.
+If you would like to know more about JIA, including information about the medications and treatments currently available, you may be interested in The Versus Arthritis Centre for Adolescent Rheumatology, within the University College London GOS Institute of Child Health, University College London Hospital and Great Ormond Street Hospital – visit https://adolescent-rheumatology.uk/.
 Please remember to speak to your doctor in the first instance if you have any questions about your treatment and medicines.